 Her Majesty's Prison Service

-Her Majesty’s Prison Service is responsible for holding prisoners HM Prison Service securely, either while on remand before conviction, or following sentence.
+Her Majesty’s Prison Service (HMPS) is responsible for holding prisoners securely, either while on remand before conviction or following sentence.

-To find out more about their work visit Her Majesty’s Prison Service website
+To find out more about their work, visit the Her Majesty’s Prison Service website

 Youth Offending Teams